ABOUT VINTAGE COLLEGE

 Vintage College Seminar exists to equip students to know, live, and advance the gospel.
 Our goal is to provide a safe place to talk about difficult topics and provide students with a launching pad for being leaders on campus and around our city.
 Students can feel free to jump into the class on any given week.
 Questions?
-Email Ted Yap, College and Students Director for Vintage Church Downtown: email@example.com
+Email Ted Yap, College and Students Director for Vintage Church Downtown.

 LOVE THE CITY: SPRING BREAK

-Love the City Spring Break is a catalytic gospel-centered event – a week-long project that builds relationships and lays the foundation for long-term service and transformation in Downtown Raleigh.
-The project will run 3/5-3/9 and is a collaboration between Vintage Church and Cru at NC State.
-This Spring Break, you’re invited to join us for a week of comprehensive theological training, and to serve people of our city through organizations Vintage Church partners with on a consistent basis – this year, we will be serving with Raleigh Rescue Mission, Corral, Rebuilding Together, and several other great organizations in Raleigh.
+Love The City Spring Break is a week long project for college students that builds relationships and lays the foundation for long-term service and transformation in Downtown Raleigh.
+This Spring Break, 3/11-3/15, you’re invited to join us for a week of comprehensive theological training service to the people of our city through organizations Vintage Church Downtown partners with on a consistent basis.
+This year, we will be serving with Raleigh Rescue Mission, Corral, and Rebuilding Together.
 Please register for this event online – cost for the week is $85, but if you register by 2/8, you’ll receive a discounted rate of $75.
 Please email Ted Yap if you have any questions!

 MEET THE VINTAGE COLLEGE LEADERSHIP TEAM